AqwamCreates/DataPredict-Axon/docs/API/ReinforcementLearningModels.md

 * CriticWeightContainer: The weight container to be used to update the critic model's weight tensors.

 * averagingRate: The higher the value, the faster the weights changes.
 The value must be set between 0 and 1.
 [Default: 0.995]

+* noiseClippingFactor: The amount of noise that is allowed in the action noise tensor.
+[Default: 0.5]

+* policyDelayAmount: How many times should the actor model wait before updating based on the number of update function calls.
+[Default: 3]

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.
 [Default: 0.95]